 Udaipur is famous for its moment of fame on the red carpet, where Monsoon palace was shown in the old James Bond classic, Octopussy.
 Apart from the die hard movie fans that visit here, those whom frequent here are hopeless romantics, as Udaipur has been aptly titled “the most romantic place” in India!
 And if love isn’t on the cards for you, many tour groups and holiday makers come here to try out the plush and boutique hotels here that are aplenty.
 Udaipur is the gem of Rajasthan, hidden right down in the south, the lake that centers the city is an oasis of calm and beauty, with the sun shimmering on the lakes reflective surface and birds soaring ahead calling out for a partner.
 The city palace dominates the horizon and has various balconies and viewpoints that hang nervously over the lake.
 A visit inside is a must- although the staff are surprisingly rude and unhelpful so a word of advice, if you don’t want to take pictures within the palace- don’t take your camera with you.
 Although in Rajasthan it seems the cities are a never ending cycle of palaces and forts, don’t be frustrated by it.
 The view from the balconies of the lake as well as the mosaic and gold plated rooms are worth your visit alone.

 Another great way to see the lake and the islands within it, is by paying for a cheap boat trip.
 Rather choosing for the boat that ferries tourists to and fro from places, opt for the boat that is a short 30 minute boat ride as this way you are able to float along the river surveying the number of flashy and expensive palaces- now renovated into hotels, without being forced to stop at one.
 The boat does a circle around the lake, starting at a small bridge interlinking the two areas of Udaipur together, similar to the bridges over the numerous canals in Amsterdam.
 The place of Udaipur itself is very touristic, filled to the brim with handicraft shops selling miniature paintings created by artists, “students”- small kids that are forced to paint them because of the influx of tourists, and clothes shops.
 There are a number of restaurants on rooftops varying in different views and angles of the palaces and lake.
-Each restaurant varies in style, ambiance and price; you could recline in the cushioned and curtained enclave on the roof in City View restaurant, have a pizza from the wood burning oven at Doctor Cafe or eat at a expensive (for a backpacker) but exquisite meal at Sagar Nagwas, whilst sipping a cocktail in the perfumed and candlelit restaurant, blending in with the other Europeans that dine here, (another real treat for us).
+Each restaurant varies in style, ambience and price; you could recline in the cushioned and curtained enclave on the roof in City View restaurant, have a pizza from the wood burning oven at Doctor Cafe or eat at a expensive (for a backpacker) but exquisite meal at Sagar Nagwas, whilst sipping a cocktail in the perfumed and candlelit restaurant, blending in with the other Europeans that dine here, (another real treat for us).

 A must do whilst in Udaipur is to go to the evening show at the Haveli museum.
 With a small entrance fee and a camera charge (be honest if you do want to take pictures here as the continuation of the show solely relies on the income of tourists), you sit in a courtyard under the stars and a canopy of a tree where colourful lights adorn the ancient majestic walls of the gallery.
 Here, different entertainers and dancers are fitted into a delightful schedule of joy.
 Dancers fling metal instruments in unison with one another creating a tinkling sound, others swirl their mirror studded saris around them sending reflections to shimmer around the room on every surface, and others balance numerous pots on their head whilst the audience cling to their edge of their seats.
 An evening here is an evening well spent.

 We were in Udaipur for the God: Shiva’s birthday.
 This meant the whole town came alive at night, fleeing on motorbikes beeping down the hill to the brash and brightly lit temple that played repetitive Hindu songs in a whiny voice.
 Glasses of mint chocolate lassi were thrust into our hands and locals shouted if we “want to smoke something?” as we wandered to a rooftop restaurant.
-The cries of excitement intensified when fireworks exploded into the sky, rockets of color and noise creating smiles on children’s faces.
+The cries of excitement intensified when fireworks exploded into the sky, rockets of colour and noise creating smiles on children’s faces.

 As backpackers, we chose the budget accommodation of Lal Ghat Guesthouse.
 Basic and with a shared bathroom, dorms here are 120 rupees.